wzk1015/video-bgm-generation/README.md

 ## Directory Structure

 * `src/`: code of the whole pipeline
-  * `train.py`: training script, take a npz as input music data to train the model
+  * `train.py`: training script, take an npz file as input music data to train the model
   * `model.py`: code of the model
-  * `gen_midi_conditional.py`: inference script, take a npz (represents a video) as input to generate several songs
+  * `gen_midi_conditional.py`: inference script, take an npz file (represents a video) as input to generate several songs

   * `midi2mp3.py`: script of converting midi into mp3

   * `src/video2npz/`: convert video into npz by extracting motion saliency and motion speed
 * `dataset/`: processed dataset for training, in the format of npz
-* `logs/`: logs that automatically generate during training, can be used to track training process
+* `logs/`: logs that automatically generated during training, can be used to track the training process
 * `exp/`: checkpoints, named after val loss (e.g. `loss_8_params.pt`)
 * `inference/`: processed video for inference (.npz), and generated music(.mid)